Narrator: Jenny Lawson

-Though this title is neither fiction nor YA, I thought readers would enjoy hearing about it since it has some of the same intimacy, wistfulness, and lighthearted tone found in many books I review.
+Though Jenny Lawson’s Let’s Pretend This Never Happened (A Mostly True Memoir) is neither fiction nor YA, I thought readers would enjoy hearing about it since it has some of the same intimacy, wistfulness, and lighthearted tone found in many books I review.
 Plus it’s about a blogger!
 I enjoy humorous memoirs and something about the description of this audiobook called out to me.
-Before this listening experience, I was unfamiliar with the Bloggess blog, but the blogger’s funny/bizarre life stories sounded really fascinating.
+Before this listening experience, I was unfamiliar with the Bloggess blog, but Jenny Lawson’s funny/bizarre life stories sounded really fascinating.
 When I first started listening, I was skeptical that the stories were actually true, but as the author actually narrates the book, I became more and more convinced that you couldn’t make this stuff up.

 Before Jenny Lawson’s success as the famous “Bloggess”, she grew up in rural Texas and we learn about how her upbringing made her the person she is today.
 Stories about animals seem to be a running theme, which may have something to do with the fact that Lawson’s dad is a professional taxidermist.
 Some of these stories are not for the squeamish, and animal lovers such as myself are warned that they may be offended.
 Still, the stories are amusing in a dark humor sort of way – think dead squirrels made into hand puppets.
 Awkward high school years are also covered, and segue to the author’s married life.
 Victor is Lawson’s husband and is her opposite in many ways, though they have managed to stay married for fifteen years.
 There are some funny scenes with the two attending his business functions as Lawson worries about saying the wrong thing.